-Meet the man whose 1989 death inspired 100,000 students to protest in Beijing's Tiananmen Square.
+In 1989 the death of pro-reform Communist leader Hu Yaobang inspired 100,000 students to protest in Beijing’s Tiananmen Square.

 Twenty-five years ago, Hu Yaobang, a former high-ranking official in China’s communist government, died of a sudden heart attack.
 On the eve of the man’s funeral less than a week later, 100,000 students protested in Beijing’s Tiananmen Square.